 Honestly, did your heart rate just pick up too?

-What’s more, for parents of children with special needs or families who are Black, Indigenous, and People of Color, introducing kids to toys that look like them can be life-changing.
+What’s more, for parents of children with limb differences, different abilities, or families who are Black, Indigenous, and People of Color, introducing kids to toys that look like them can be life-changing.
 Something as simple as a doll can help a child feel validated and worthy when it breaks the mold and actually attempts to look like them.

-To that end, we’ve combed the virtual toy aisles to bring you 15 totally lovable dolls that celebrate our differences, from the color of our skin to the texture of our hair to the difference in our abilities.
+To that end, we’ve combed the virtual toy aisles to bring you 16 totally lovable dolls that celebrate our differences, from the color of our skin to the texture of our hair to differences in our abilities.
 Read on for some of our favorites.